getgud-io/cpp-getgud-sdk/README.md

 );
 ```

-Let's also create one more match and push a report.
+Let's also create one more match and push a report:

 ```cpp
 std::string matchGuid = GetGudSdk::StartMatch(